usethis::create_package("myLeprechaunApp")Shiny frameworks (part 4, leprechaun)

 Build

-More assets can be added using the leprechaun::use_packer()
+More assets can be added using the leprechaun::use_packer() function.

 Develop

-, but I’ll switch to a fluidPage()
+The leprechaun::scaffold() defaults to a navbarPage(), but I’ll switch to a fluidPage() for this example.

-, restarting and loading the package, I can run the application with run()
+After devtools::load_all() and devtools::document(), restarting and loading the package, I can run the application with run().

-Creating modules is simple with leprechaun::add_module()
+Creating modules is simple with leprechaun::add_module().

 -